DESIGN AND CONCEPT BY RENOWNED ARCHITECT MATTEO THUN

 The fasting salon and restaurant at the Buchinger Wilhelmi Clinic Überlingen shine in a new design

 By translating our corporate philosophy into an interior design concept, he has given an architectural language to the experience of fasting.
 The feeling of space, the materials and the connections between the building and nature reflect the experience of fasting at Buchinger Wilhelmi.
+The renovation is the result of intensive and inspiring collaboration between the designer and the clinic, including our staff.

 Just as we find our way back to the natural rhythm of life during fasting, this new architectural concept is intended to inspire our guests in a natural way.